 Transfer to a wire rack while you finish each piece so the bottoms stay crispy.

-Assemble the tacos with a tortilla, cilantro lime rice, cod, cabbage, pico de gallo and the spicy tahini dressing.
+Assemble the tacos with a tortilla, cilantro lime rice or green rice, cod, cabbage, pico de gallo and the spicy tahini dressing.

 That’s a pretty traditional restaurant style way to serve fish tacos.
 A lighter option would be my Mexican Cauliflower Rice on the side or just enjoy these as is!